sourcegraph/lsp-adapter/README.md

 ## Did Open Hack

 Some language servers incorrectly follow the LSP spec, and refuse to work unless the `textDocument/didOpen` notification has been sent.
 See [this commit](https://github.com/sourcegraph/lsp-adapter/commit/1228a1fbaf102aa44575cec6802a5a211d117ee1) for more context.
-If the language server that you’re trying to use has this issue, try setting the `didOpenLanguage` flag (example: if a python language server had this issue - use `./lsp-adapter -didOpenLanguage=’python’...`) to work around it.
+If the language server that you’re trying to use has this issue, try setting the `didOpenLanguage` flag (example: if a python language server had this issue - use `./lsp-adapter -didOpenLanguage=python ...`) to work around it.

+## JSONRPC2 ID Rewrite Hack

+Some langauge servers incorrectly follow the JSONRPC2 spec, and fail if the Request ID is not a number of string.
+If the language server that you’re trying to use has this issue, try setting the `jsonrpc2IDRewrite` flag (example: if a rust language server had this issue - use `./lsp-adapter -jsonrpc2IDRewrite=number ...`) to work around it.